 If you don’t follow me on social media you may not know my obsession and true love story with my Owlet baby monitor.
-It is simply revolutionary in my opinion and more than worth its $249 price tag.
+It is revolutionary in my opinion and more than worth its $249 price tag.
 I would honestly pay more.
-Though to be completely up front, I was gifted the Owlet baby monitor for purposes of review for you my lovely readers.
+Though to be completely up front, I was gifted the Owlet baby monitor for purposes of review for my readers.
 I have recommended it to friends and family though and probably am responsible for at least 20 people buying it that I know of.
-It is the only reason I was ever able to get any sleep at the beginning.

 The Owlet uses pulse oximetry to monitor your baby’s heart rate and can alert you if she stops breathing.
 The technology is essentially the same as the clip that goes on your finger at the hospital, but it’s now designed for babies at home.
 Owlet cleverly created a sock that can stay on your baby’s foot to do the same job.
 The sock then pairs with both your smart device and an alarm that you place next to your bed, and each will alert you if anything changes with your baby’s heart or breathing and oxygen rates.

 Unintentional suffocation is a leading cause of death for children under the age of one in the United States, so of course parents are experiencing restless nights.
-With the Owlet monitor, parents can rest easier knowing they will be alerted if their baby is in distress.
+With the Owlet monitor, I relaxed knowing I would hear an alarm if the baby was in distress.

 I have had a few issues with the Owlet.
 First, the sock has left little marks on my daughter’s foot when we tightened the sock too much.
 It took a couple days for the mark to go away but my daughter didn’t seem nearly as bothered as I was.
 I also had an issue where my phone was having trouble connecting to the base station.
 What that means is that my notifications on my phone may not work.
 However, the base station alarm will still go off (and trust me it is loud so you won’t miss it, it will wake you).
 I called the Owlet help center and they were beyond helpful.
 They downloaded new something to my Owlet remotely and the problem was fixed.
 The staffer i spoke with was extremely proficient and also a pleasure to deal with.